cepthomas/c_modular/README.md

 Of particular note is the hal_module - the hardware abstraction layer.
 In order to test the rest of the application it is only necessary to replace the implementation of that one module.

-The test code structure then looks like:
+The test structure then looks like:
 ```
-test
+test_code
     hal_board_mock.c
     hal_board_mock.h
-    test_xxx.cpp
+    test_something.cpp
     main.cpp
     pnut.h
 ```